Welcome, to my ultimate guide on how to find a co-founder in the next 30 days.

 Don’t expect a reply if you simply send in your CV or ask questions in the comments section below.
-We want to know who are you and if you share the same vision or not and have the right skill set for it.
-Send an email at firstname.lastname@example.org or email@example.com “
+We want to know who you are and if you share the same vision and have the right skill set for it.
+Send an email at [email protected] or [email protected] “

 I pointed them in the right direction and asked them to follow the process yet very few of them sent me an email.
 But then I realised that’s the difference in top performers and average performers.

 The best applications I got were the ones that landed straight in my email box.
 To give you an idea once I ran the ad posts on several communities and ad spaces this is what my final stats looked like.